-- Leave the room while an exposure is being made unless during a fluoroscopic examination and a lead apron is worn and lead shield is provided. - Wear a lead apron during portable radiography unless you, the student, are outside the patient's room. - Wear a lead apron during fluoroscopy procedures. - Do not "warm-up" x-ray tubes with anyone in the room or immediate exposure area. - Be aware and practice patient shielding using lead aprons, lead shields and collimation. - Students are prohibited from holding patients OR image receptors during an exposure with or without a lead apron. - Students should practice T.D.S.\(Time, Distance, Shielding) at all times when participating in fluoroscopic procedures. - Remember the sensitive areas and organs of the body and shield such areas whenever possible (male and female reproductive organs, breast tissue, thyroid and the eyes). - Maximize collimation - Provide radiation protection to those assisting with holding a patient (family members, etc) - Student should always maintain the accepted SID for all radiographic procedures. - Check all images with the staff technologist prior to repeating the image. - Students are required to request the presence of an RT in the room whenever repeating a radiograph - Students should never take x-rays of one another - JRCERT states, students are not allowed to do portables without an RT in the immediate area.
+- Leave the room while an exposure is being made unless during a fluoroscopic examination and a lead apron is worn and lead shield is provided. - Wear a lead apron during portable radiography unless you, the student, are outside the patient's room. - Wear a lead apron during fluoroscopy procedures. - Do not "warm-up" x-ray tubes with anyone in the room or immediate exposure area. - Be aware and practice patient shielding using lead aprons, lead shields and collimation. - Students are prohibited from holding patients OR image receptors during an exposure with or without a lead apron. - Students should practice T.D.S.
+(Time, Distance, Shielding) at all times when participating in fluoroscopic procedures. - Remember the sensitive areas and organs of the body and shield such areas whenever possible (male and female reproductive organs, breast tissue, thyroid and the eyes). - Maximize collimation - Provide radiation protection to those assisting with holding a patient (family members, etc) - Student should always maintain the accepted SID for all radiographic procedures. - Check all images with the staff technologist prior to repeating the image. - Students are required to request the presence of an RT in the room whenever repeating a radiograph - Students should NEVER take x-rays of one another - The JRCERT states, students must be directly supervised during surgical and all mobile, including mobile fluoroscopy, procedures regardless of the level of competency.